Probability and Programming request for proposals 2020

 Last but not least, we have a portfolio of projects in the “big code” space, exploring several topics such as code search and recommendation, automatic bug fixing, and program synthesis using machine learning.
 Our work goes beyond just the code artifacts—to bring data-driven solutions to all aspects of the software development lifecycle including issue reporting and resolution.
 Together, this work is already having impact across all of Facebook’s infrastructure.

 To foster further innovation in these topics at the intersection of machine learning, programming languages, statistics, and software engineering, and to deepen our collaboration with academia, Facebook is pleased to invite faculty and graduate students to respond to this call for research proposals pertaining to the aforementioned topics.
-We anticipate awarding a total of ten awards, each in the $50K range.
-Payment will be made to the proposer’s host university as an unrestricted gift.

 We are inviting proposals that advance foundations or practice of any of the topics mentioned above.
 The list includes, but is not limited to: